Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 ### Release 3.2.13
 -  Fix Style Properties without nothing to change is now possible
--  Fix export nach Excel
+-  Fix export SQL results to Excel
--  Fix Find & Replace (TaggedValue with <memo> and from MDG)
+-  Fix Find & Replace (TaggedValue with <memo> and from MDG & more)

 ### Release 3.2.12